Herts Cupping · St Albans, Hertfordshire

 Where is the clinic?

 We are based at 6B Treatment Rooms, 6B St Brelades Place, St Albans, AL4 9RG.
-It is a private, dedicated treatment room.
+It is a private, dedicated treatment room located within a shopping complex with a free car park.
 We regularly see clients from across Hertfordshire including Watford, Hemel Hempstead, Welwyn Garden City, Hatfield, Harpenden and surrounding areas.

 Is there parking near the clinic?